 Splurge Your Bets on DOTA 2

 DOTA 2, notwithstanding its steep learning curve and less than amiable player base, offers a great many eSports betting opportunities.
+After all, DOTA 2 remains the game with the largest eSports prize pool ever!
 The largest part of the year is dominated by large-scale events which draw out crowds by the throngs.
 The rest of the time there are aspiring rookies, who eSports bookies have begun covering more actively, because they have seen a chink in the armor of punters.
 The relative unfamiliarity with the amateur DOTA 2 scene has led to some tidy profits for bookies.
 But do you know what, eSports bookies?
 The chink in our armor is because we have seen great many battles, and we are out to get you!